‘Pharma Bro’ Martin Shkreli Cries In Court, Sentenced To Seven Years In Prison

 — CNN Breaking News (@cnnbrk) March 9, 2018

-Martin Shkreli committed the fraudulent activities he was convicted for before the infamous price gouging of a lifesaving drug.
+Martin Shkreli committed the fraudulent activities he was convicted of before the infamous price gouging of a lifesaving drug.
 Therefore, it is likely that the trial would have gone on without media attention had he not become famous.

 The businessman has been ordered to forfeit $7.4 million in assets.
-This is including the only copy of an album by Rap group the Wu-Tang Clan, which he bought for $2 million and almost sold for $1 million in an auction.
+This is including the only copy of an album by rap group the Wu-Tang Clan, which he bought for $2 million and almost sold for $1 million at an auction.
 He will likely give up other assets, which include a Picasso painting and Lil Wayne’s unreleased Tha Carta V.